SensingClues/OpenEars/README.md

 - Devicehive (Open Source IoT Data Platform): 2017
 - Sensing Clues: Juli 2018
 - Sensemakers and Sensing Clues: april 2019
+- Migrated to Python 3: april 2019

-Current image versie: 1.1\
+Current image versie: 1.2\
 Initial documentation at:  [here](https://www.iotforall.com/tensorflow-sound-classification-machine-learning-applications/)

 # Installation
-Fetch a preloaded PI image from: https://drive.google.com/open?id=1sxMrxHLQPB092P9lWIoXFkvLKNX6K7Da Download this, extract the zip, en put the image on a 16GB SD card (like you would put a stretch image).
+Fetch a preloaded PI image from: https://drive.google.com/open?id=1sxMrxHLQPB092P9lWIoXFkvLKNX6K7Da (currently only Python 2.7) Download this, extract the zip, en put the image on a 16GB SD card (like you would put a stretch image).
 Downloading will take some time, though.
 Be advised, it is just a simple copy of a prefab installation, maybe some additional configuration has to be done.

 **- or -**

-Go to the directory installpi of this repository and follow the instructions in INSTALL.md.
+Go to the directory install/pi of this repository, choose your python version, and follow the instructions in the INSTALL.md for this version.
 When done, return here.

 After installation, the user - password should be pi - openears.
 Change as you see fit.\
 You can SSH and VNC into the PI, and you should be able to use keyboard, mouse and monitor.
 If necessary, configure the wifi.